Coronavirus digest: US hits six-month high in new daily cases | DW | 06.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US reports more than 100,000 infections nationwide as delta variant surges in states with lower vaccination rates.
+The United States is reporting more than 100,000 daily infections nationwide as the delta variant surges in states with lower vaccination rates.
 The Philippine capital is entering a hard lockdown.
 Follow DW for more.

-The southern US state of Florida has become a hotspot for infections but has imposed few restrictions
+Despite becoming a hotspot for infections, the southern US state of Florida has imposed few restrictions

 Daily new coronavirus infections in the United States have jumped to the highest number in six months.